How to Create an HTML Form That Sends You an Email

 ?>

-Everything inside the first and last lines will tell the webpage to make these functions perform as PHP.
+Everything inside the first and last lines will tell the web page to make these functions perform as PHP.
 This code also checks to see if a subscriber uses the form.
 From there, it checks to see if the form was sent.

-Further breaking it down, "mail" sends the completed form as an email to "your@email.address," and the subject line is what follows.
-In the next line, you can write a copy of the email message inside the quotes, to be sent from whichever email address you choose.
+Further breaking it down, “mail” sends the completed form as an email to “your@email.address,” and the subject line is what follows.
+In the next line, I can write a copy of the email message inside the quotes, to be sent from whichever email address you choose.

 Once the form is submitted, the page sends the data to itself.
 If the data has been successfully sent, the page sends it as an email.
 The browser then loads the page’s HTML — the form included.

 Note that this is just one way to do this.
-Alternatively, you can also create a form using a builder, and then embed it on your website.
+Alternatively, you can also create a form using a builder and then embed it on your website.

 Method 3: Create an Email Send Form Using a Form Builder